Ares-Developers/Ares-docs/new/superweapons.rst

 player's cash reserve.
 If the player doesn't have enough funds the launch is aborted and an EVA event is triggered to notify the player.
 Super weapons costing money will show the needed amount in the super weapon's cameo tool tip.
+If the player has not enough money to use the super weapon, the sidebar cameo is grayed out.

 :tagdef:`[SuperWeapon]Money.Amount=integer - credits`
   This many credits are added to the firing player's account when the super